Pokecord-Official/Pokecord-Guide/admins/toolkit.md

 ## Submitting PR

 A sample JSON template can be found in the rulesets folder.
 The new ruleset file must be renamed to the [Discord Server ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) of the author.
 The structure of the file begins with `channelId` which needs to be replaced with the `Discord Channel ID` that the ruleset needs to take effect in.
-The file can have up to `25` comma separated channel IDs with their own ruleset.
+The file can have up to `25` comma separated channel IDs with their own rulesets.
 :::info
 - Structure of the JSON file must not be changed.
 - The PR must have a proper `Description` and `Title`.